 A few months ago a concerned mom shared that her children, who were at the time my creative writing students, do not like to read when she asks them to.
 She added that they become spacey and can’t answer her follow up questions for discussion.
 She also wanted to know if I had any suggestions for her.
 Well, of course I had!
 I suggested to her what I suggest to every parent I meet with such concerns and to parents who simply want to be involved in their children’s reading.
 Choose and Book on your Child’s Reading Level Help your child find books on his/her independent reading level (depending on how your child’s reading has been assessed, Grade Level Equivalent (1.0 to 12.9), Guided Reading (A-Z), DRA (A,1-80), Lexile Measure (200L-1600L)).
-It is important for children to read on their independent reading levels so that the materials read will not be too easy and lead them to boredom, or too hard and lead them to frustration, both... read more
+It is important for children to read on their independent reading levels so that the materials read will not be too easy and lead them to boredom,... read more

 As students and teachers it is our hard earned right to take the summer to relax and have fun.
 As a student myself I find it hard to adjust to “back to school” and the biggest struggle I see among my students is that they cannot break through their summer addiction of playing video games.
 Last year I literally had to drag a student from the monitor and put him on his study chair after asking him for 10 minutes to turn the game off and come for his study session.
 I had another student in my 10th grade Social Studies class who I knew was an intelligent boy, but because he spend most of his time playing a video game he was constantly absent or late and sometime fell asleep during his classes.
 We finally figured out he was spending his evenings playing and going to sleep late which of course made him sleep through the morning and miss school.
-All these encounters over the years led me to a small study.
-In the end of the school year I downloaded an addictive... read more
+All these encounters over the years led me to a small study... read more

 To all my teenagers who are working over the summer, may I suggest something?
 Yes?
 Great!
 I had my first paying job at the age of 16, it was a low paid summer job, but it taught me how to be disciplined about money and save a portion of my earnings.
 When you get paid make sure you divide your paycheck into 3: 1/3—pay for expenses 1/3—leave for daily spending 1/3 save for the future Simple enough.
 This will help you spend within your means, while saving and having a security blanket.
 This also applies to your weekly allowance that you might get from a parent or a guardian.
 Save some of it, don’t spend everything.
 Be smart about your finances and invest, you never know when you might need your security blanket.
 Happy smart financing!